Skip to content

 • Feel welcomed by the team and their manager

-Regardless of what your current process looks like or how you improve it, the goal is to help new hires adjust to their new environment and get up to speed quickly.
+Regardless of your current process or how you improve it, the goal is to help new hires adjust to their new environment and get up to speed quickly.

-6. Keep track of former employees and use their feedback to improve your process
+6. Gather feedback from former employees to improve your process

 Final thoughts on improving the quality of hire

-Learning how to measure the quality of hires with the right hiring metrics will make your job a whole lot easier as a hiring manager.
-By investing in a good process, you can improve the quality of your team and lower your turnover rate.
+You can’t improve what you don’t measure, so arming yourself with the right hiring metrics is job one as a hiring manager.
+Investing in a good process will improve the quality of your team and lower your turnover rate.
 So, everybody wins.

-Follow the steps and tips above to create a process that works for your business and helps you source and retain only the best candidates.
-If you lack the tools necessary to create better job descriptions, hire for the right skills, and ultimately attract better candidates, try a skills-first recruitment software like Toggl Hire.
+Follow the steps and tips above to create a process that works for your business — one that sources and retains the best of the best.
+If you want to create better job descriptions, hire for the right skills, and attract better candidates, try a full-cycle recruitment software built for skills-first hiring.
+That’s right, we’re talking about Toggl Hire.

 Create your free account to test the right skills, improve your time to hire, and offer a great candidate experience.